yrahul3910/voting-app/README.md

 # Database
 MongoDB is used for the database, and the MongoDB driver for Node is used to modify the database, which is hosted on mLab.
 The database will have two collections:
-* `polls` (not yet added).
+* `polls`.
 Each document has the structure:
 ```
 {
-    name: "The title of the poll",
+    title   : "The title of the poll",
-    q   : "The question",
+    url     : "URL of the poll",
     ops     : [ "Array", "of", "string", "options" ],
-    uid : "This will be the same as username of users collection"
+    username: "This will be the same as username of users collection"
 }
 ```
 * `users`.
 Each document has the structure: